Italian Fig Cookies Recipe (Cucidati)

 6- Preheat the oven to 350F (180C) and line a large baking tray with parchment paper.

-Lightly dust a clean work surface with flour.
-Roll 1 dough ball out into a rough rectangle about 8×13 inches and ½cm (¼ inch) thick.
+Use a clean, floured surface to roll 1 dough ball out into a rough rectangle about 8×13 inches and ½cm (¼ inch) thick.

 Use a knife to trim the edges, leaving you with a neat rectangle shape.
 Cut the rectangle into two equal pieces.